Oscillons and Dark Matter: Observational impact

 \section{Observational impact}

 In the previous sections we have established that oscillons can form from an homogeneous scalar field during the radiation dominated era and survive for very long epochs.
 We now investigate the observational implications of their presence as part of the DM sector.
+We aim at providing a list of possible important implications and constraints, while we leave detailed analyses of some of these consequences for future work.

 These certainly strongly depend on the fraction $f\equiv \rho_{\text{oscillons}}/\rho_{\text{DM}}$ of scalar dark matter in the form of oscillons.
 As already mentioned, numerical simulations~(\cite{Amin:2011hj, Liu:2018rrt} in the inflationary context for $p=1/2$ and in~\cite{Kitajima:2018zco} for plateau-like potentials) show that a fraction of $O(1)$ of the energy density of the scalar field resides into oscillons after parametric resonance.
 However, we expect this conclusion to depend on $p$.
 In particular, $f$ should decrease as $p$ gets closer to unity, since after all the quadratic potential does not support oscillons.
 In this work, we thus mostly assume that, after parametric resonance, the energy density of the axion field is equally distributed into two components: the original oscillating homogeneous background and a population of massive oscillons.
 Both components behave as dark matter, albeit of very different mass.